 Using a pitch template does not mean you copy and paste the same email over and over again.
 This will be a quick way for you to get turned down from every podcast you pitch.

-However, when you’re pitching yourself to podcasts, there are a few pieces of information that you’ll want to include in every pitch.
+However, when you’re about to pitch podcasts, there are a few pieces of information that you’ll want to include in every pitch.

 - An opener including why you’re emailing them

 - Your bio